Skip to content

 You can expect to make a significant investment in equipment and supplies when starting a printing business.
 Before getting involved in the industry, understand what equipment you will need to buy.

 Find the highest quality but affordable equipment for your niche.
 At the very least, you will need a desktop computer, a printer, some design tools and software, and a cutting system.
+Alternatively, you can forgo this approach and find yourself a reliable print-on-demand service provider like Printful or Printify.

 3. Obtain necessary licenses and permits